paveisistemas/ionic-image-lazy-load/README.md

 <ion-content lazy-scroll>
 ```

-And set the `img-lazy-src` directive on the image attribute instead of `src`:
+And set the `image-lazy-src` directive on the image attribute instead of `src`:

 ```javascript
  <img image-lazy-src="{{item.thumbnail}}">